Thai Court Suspends PM Prayuth, Stoking Intrigue as Vote Nears

 Counter-claims

 Prayuth’s opponents had sought the court ruling on term limits, arguing he cannot stay a day beyond Aug.
 23 under the military-backed charter enacted in 2017.
-His supporters argue this term should be counted only from when the constitution became effective in 2017.
+His supporters argue this term should be counted only from when the constitution took effect.
 Others put his start date in 2019, when he became a civilian prime minister.

 In a joint statement on Sunday, 38 groups including civil society and student activists called on Prayuth to resign and urged the Constitutional Court to decide on his fate by Wednesday.
 Many groups are staging protests at different locations in Bangkok including the Government House this week to pressure the premier to step down.